SilverLinings89/Waveguide/Progress.md

 To implement the surface split, all that is required is an adaptation of the make_constraints function.
 I need an aditional one called make_inhomogenous constraints that adds the inhomogeneities.
 Because they would conflict I have decided to instead add an argument to the make_surface_constrints function of type bool if inhomogeneities should be built.
 Otherwise I would have to search through the existing contraints and update some lines.
 Merging is not possible because the constraint has to be x_inner = x_outer + inhom.
 Merging would give me two entries. x_inner = inhom and x_inner = x_outer which lead to a different result.

+Introduced the new Type SignalCouplingMethod and added a member of this type to the Parameters Object.
+This will help me keep parallel implementations of different coupling methods.
+Since constraints are always formulated as a constraint on the dof with the lower index, I can extend the function that makes the coupling to also add an inhomogeneity to the line (otherwise I would have to change the sign).

+Added an implementation in PMLSurface.cpp make_surface_contraints.
+Testing it.
+I temporarily have to disable the compute_rhs_representation_of_incoming_wave for this.

+# Friday, 9th of july

+Copied the implementation to the HSIE implementation as well.
+Also added an implementation of Dirichlet boundary values in the Hierarchical Problem class.
+I also switched the negative signs on the z component in the exact solution.
+Switched the sign of the interface jump values.
+This only changes the solutions sign basically.
+As expected.
+Trying out some solution steps and sweeping details with Dirichlet boundary data.